 2. They deliver insights and results, not just reports and hours

 An in-depth report provides a lot of value.
 Above all, it should deliver insights and actionable recommendations and outcomes.
 Any good Google Analytics consultant should offer next steps and a clear plan of action.
 This could be in the form of ideas to test and the right testing methodology.
 It could also include fixes to implement straight away to improve your data and customer experience.

 On top of this, check whether they offer a fixed or hourly rate.
 Each has its benefits.

 With fixed rates, they may be more focused on results, instead of fulfilling hours.
 There can be extra peace of mind regarding exactly how much investment you’ll be making and what you’ll be getting at the end of the project or during the course of the relationship.
-Consultants with more experience in a particular area may lean towards working at fixed rates.

 3. They don’t just get the job done, they educate your team

 Part of becoming a data-driven organisation is upskilling your team in all things data analytics.
 A consultant shouldn’t just do the work required and hand it over in a report.
-Or worse: leave you to figure out what exactly they did.

 Using Web Analytics is not a technical exercise.
 It’s an exercise in business, user experience, psychology, design and data science – all put together.
 Remember, web analytics shouldn’t be confusing.
 It’s meant to be understood and used by business people to make sound business decisions.